-How did I end up growing my own stuff?
+How I started growing my own stuff

 Like a lot of other people, I’ve taken to gardening during lockdown.
 It provides an escape, a way to disconnect when needed, and with little else changing in my environment these days, even seeing a new shoot poking through the soil is a thrill.